mhdmoh/VMPlayer/README.md

  5. open the song in a bottom view that can be extended to fill the whole screen.

- 6. you can suffle the songs or repeat the currently playing one.
+ 6. you can shuffle the songs or repeat the currently playing one.

  ## Screenshots :